 Attendee expressed concerns about the R2D2 settlement moving to OMSI grounds.
 A letter was shared to the mayor objecting to the lack of public involvement/inclusion and due process in decision-making regarding homeless camps.

-Cindy: Belmont Library: Cindy is here to introduce hersef and thank the SNA for sharing Library events in our newsletter.
+Cindy: Belmont Library: Cindy is here to introduce herself and thank the SNA for sharing Library events in our newsletter.

-Ginny Pullman: offering to volunteer for tasks as needed.
+Jane Pullman: offering to volunteer for tasks as needed.

 Committee Reports